 - APA journals are still available as full text inside PsycINFO.
 There is a HTML Full Text and/or a PDF Full Text link at the bottom of the citation.

 - For other full text articles use the Get This Item button.

 - For Dissertations copy the title of the dissertation into the Dissertation and Theses database.

 - For books and book chapters, copy the BOOK TITLE — labeled SOURCE by PsycINFO — into Blais

-as a title search, then into LINK+ if not available at Claremont.
+as a title search.
 Do not use the chapter title.